Differential pulse-code modulation

-Differential pulse-code modulation (DPCM) is a signal encoder that uses the baseline of pulse-code modulation (PCM) but adds some functionalities based on the prediction of the samples of the signal.
+Differential pulse-code modulation (DPCM) encodes changes between consecutive samples of a signal, rather than the signal's value directly (as done in pulse-code modulation).
+Decoding might thus be done by some manner of integrating DPCM samples over time.
 The input can be an analog signal or a digital signal.

-If the input is a continuous-time analog signal, it needs to be sampled first so that a discrete-time signal is the input to the DPCM encoder.
+If the input is a continuous-time analog signal, it needs to be sampled to become a discrete-time signal.
+Two methods to encode each DPCM value are: